tkuester/taky/doc/README_SECURITY.md

 ## Certificate / Client Security

 This is a bit of an oddball for me.
-ATAK uses `.p12` files, which encrypt the certificate and key with a password.
-However, the password is included plaintext in the `.zip` file that you import.
+ATAK uses `.p12` files, which encrypt the client certificate and key with a password.
+Funnily enough, the server certificate, which is public information anyways, is also encrypted with a `.p12` file.
+However, both passwords are included plaintext in the `.zip` file that you import.

+While you can distribute `.p12` files out of band and configure the unit manually, this is extremely tedious.

+`taky` allows you to specify a password, but it doesn't seem to give much more security.
+If you don't specify a password, "atakatak" is used.
 It wouldn't be too difficult to implement random passwords for each client certificate, but given the plaintext password shipped with the keys, it's a bit like leaving the key under the door mat.

 Android isn't particularly known for it's system security, so consider a malicious user stealing a user's certificate, and then attacking the COT server.

-We could implement a revocation list to lock them out of further access, but they will still have access to the server until.
+We could implement a revocation list to lock them out of further access, but they will still have access to the server until then.
 Perhaps this is a feature for later.

 ## The Conclusion of the Matter?